Scale:Tier 1: 1:625 000

 The BGS GeoScour datasets provide a generalised overview of the natural characteristics and properties of catchment and riverine environments for the assessment of river scour in Great Britain.

-The Premium licensed dataset contains all the datasets in GeoScour Open plus five additional, detailed layers at the tier 3 (riverine; 1:50 000) level:
+The Premium licensed dataset contains all the datasets in GeoScour Open plus 4 additional, detailed layers at the tier 3 (riverine; 1:50 000) level.
+Tier 1 and 2 data can also be viewed via the GeoIndex.

-The river geological susceptibility layers have been provided as best-case, worst-case and average parameters to convey the variation and heterogeneous behaviour of geological deposits and to allow the user to consider both end members for scour potential according to their needs.
+Both analyses are provided as average-case, best-case and worst-case parameters to convey the variation and heterogeneous behaviour of geological deposits and to allow the user to consider both end members for scour potential according to their needs.
+These data layers identify the primary geological properties influencing scour potential including material density, strength (in line with technical engineering terminology BS5930:2015), and mineralogy.

 The river morphology data layer contains information on the key morphological characteristics of the catchment at the riverine level.
 These include the flood accommodation space available per river reach, the vertical fall of the river per reach and the sinuosity factor.